“Those guys don’t know what they’re doing. They always stuff it up. They’re idiots.”

 Unless you highlight the unwanted behaviour, your team will continue to act the way they always have and you’ll have yourself to blame.

 Don’t be fooled though.
 This won’t solve the problem by itself.
 This may simply drive the behaviour underground.
 In other words, your team will just wait until you’re out of the room before acting as they normally would.

-Improve your team attitude by making effort to understand the other point of view
+2. Improve your team’s attitude in the workplace by understanding the other point of view

 Another way to decrease the distance between your team and external parties is to make an effort to understand their point of view.
 This often isn’t done because it takes effort.